 - Chives sliced, for serving

 Shred the potatoes on either a box grater or a mandoline fitted with a shredder attachment.
-Transfer to a bowl with enough cold water to cover the potatoes.
+Place in a clean dish towel, roll up, and squeeze as tightly as possible to remove excess water.

-In a large bowl, combine the onion, egg, flour, and salt.
-Drain the potatoes well, then mix them into the onion mixture until incorporated.
+In a large bowl, combine the onion, egg, potato starch, and salt.
+Mix in the potatoes until incorporated.

 Vegan Horseradish Cashew Cream